fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - When placing a Building on an existing rural Improvement the popup warning now explains that the Rural Population will not be lost.
     - Added text to Walls/Defensive Fortifications description that they can only be purchased in a City Center.
     - Yields greater than 10 are now rounded in the leader ribbon and top Yield bar.
-    - Removed hyphens from all Hawaiian City names as they don’t have hyphens in their language.
+    - Removed hyphens from all Hawaiian City names as they don't have hyphens in their language.
     - Removed text saying that a Settlement has been converted to a religion when capturing a Settlement despite that religion already being dominant.
     - Resolved missing text appearing when viewing the revealing the Military Sabotage Action in notification and espionage report during gameplay.
     - Addressed a reported issue where the Hale O Keawe Wonder reveal camera could play with missing text.